simonconway1979/CV/README.md

 For me, software is the art of the possible.
 It allows us to do things we could not even dream a generation ago.
 And applied in the right ways to the right tasks, software is the agent in the world that can make the difference.

-14 years ago, I accidentally rolled into software.
-Working at a small educational consultancy I worked with a highly inefficient report production process.
-My mind instinctively rails against poor process design and I set about making improvements, first with Excel, then Access and then working on a coded solution with developers.

 Since 2002 I’ve worked in several small companies with talented developers on interesting projects.
 I’ve been involved in project management, business analysis, testing, support.
 And I’ve worked alongside colleagues to create fantastic solutions that have made a difference to people’s lives.

 Regarding coding, I’ve always looked on from the outside.
 I have consistently provided developers with functional plans that led to great end products.
-But there was a line I did not cross when it came to coding.
+Until now, there was a line I did not cross when it came to coding.

 I joined Makers Academy because I want to make the software.
 This course has reaffirmed my interest in development.
 I love the challenge, the constant learning, the team work and the sense of achievement.